magomimmo/modern-cljs/doc/tutorial-22.md

 #### Light the fire

-As noted in the [Tutorial 16][7], even if the `cljx` plugin can be hooked to `lein` tasks as we did for the `cljsbuild` plugin, the interaction between them produces unexpected results (i.e. double compilation) when are both hooked to `lein` tasks.
+As noted in the cited [Tutorial 16][7], even if the `cljx` plugin can be hooked to `lein` tasks as we did for the `cljsbuild` plugin, the interaction between them produces unexpected results (i.e. double compilation) when are both hooked to `lein` tasks.

 This bug can be easily worked around by just explicitly call the `lein cljx once` command before issuing the `lein compile` command which compiles down the CLJS builds.
-To save some typings we are going to use the `lein do` chain of tasks command.
+To save some typing we are going to use the `lein do` chain of commands.

 ```bash
 lein do clean, cljx once, compile